-The stationary combustion sources associated with Platform Harvest consist of diesel-fired internal combustion engines driving three pedestal cranes.
+The stationary combustion sources associated with Platform Hermosa consist of diesel fired internal combustion engines driving two 50-ton pedestal cranes, and diesel-fired piston internal combustion engines driving an emergency generator and a standby firewater pump.

-- 4.2.1 External Combustion Equipment: There is no external combustion equipment on Platform Harvest. - 4.2.2 Piston Internal Combustion Engines: All platform internal combustion engines are diesel-fired.
-The three pedestal crane engines are subject to permit and Rule 333 requirements.
-Other stationary IC engines on the platform include two emergency electrical generators and one survival craft.
+4.2.1 Piston Internal Combustion Engines: All platform internal combustion engines are diesel-fuel fired.
+The two pedestal crane engines are subject to permit and Rule 333 requirements.
+Other stationary IC engines on the platform include one emergency firewater pump and two survival craft.
 Applicability of permit requirements and associated controls for this temporary equipment will be determined according to the rules in effect at the time of use.
 The calculation methodology is similar for all stationary IC engines:

-''' ER = [(EF BHP BSFC FCF HPP) ÷ 10 6]
+$$ER = [(EF BHP BSFC FCF HPP) \div 10^{-6}]$$